akspa0/The-Machine/memory-bank/progress.md

 - Privacy and PII removal are enforced at every stage.
 - Canonical output copying: all outputs are copied from external tools into the project structure with standardized naming and manifest tracking.
 - The system is ready for future database integration (e.g., SQLite) for job/data/metadata management.
+- **New:** Audio file validation now uses duration (≥10s) instead of file size, with pre-processing and logging of file validity.
+Single-file input metadata is transferred to output soundbites during finalization.

 ## What's Next